JustinPorter88/SONATA/examples/2_IEA22MW/README.md

     "MzL"
     END of input file (the word "END" must appear in the first 3 columns of this last OutList line)
    ```
 7. Run the model.
-OpenFAST will linearize it
+OpenFAST will linearize it.
+OpenFAST 4.1.0 was used in the development of this example.
+Other versions may require modifications to input files.
 8. With the openfast-toolbox, run the script `eigenanalysis.py`
 9. Run the script `generate_pie_charts.py`